 Application architects are looking to Kubernetes to solve a myriad of problems.
 In many cases Kubernetes provides an important and essential building block for a microservices architecture, but in just as many cases Kubernetes is chosen as it is the fashionable technology of the moment.
 In this talk we will discuss the pros and cons of choosing Kubernetes and provide a framework to help guide you to the correct architectural, and business, choice.
 This session could also include a live demo of deploying an application with Kubernetes, Docker and a serverless container platform TBC (Fargate or ACI).

-Real-time analytics, when defined correctly, provides opportunities to fundamentally transform business where success is often tightly-coupled to a business-outcome-driven EA approach.
-Enterprise architecture- and technology-innovation leaders must help assess business benefits and technology impact by linking strategy and execution to achieve targeted business outcomes through real-time data and analytics.
+Augmented analytics, leveraging ML/AI techniques transforming how analytics content is developed, consumed and shared, provides opportunities to fundamentally transform business where success is often tightly-coupled to a business-outcome-driven EA approach.
+Enterprise architecture and technology innovation leaders must help assess business benefit and technology impact by linking strategy and execution to achieve targeted business outcomes through augmented analytics.